arun-kr-reddy/notes/cplusplus.md

       return 0;
   }
   ```
-- **pure virtual function:** no base implementation, used to force all derived classes to override the function
+  **pure virtual function:** base class (with no function implementation) can force all derived classes to override a function by making it pure virtual
   ```cpp
   virtual myFunc() = 0;
   ```
-  **abstract class:** class with atleast one pure virtual function, cannot create object of this class
+  **abstract class:** class that has at-least one pure virtual function, cannot create object of this class
-**interface:** class with only pure virtual functions & no data members
+  **interface:** special abstract class with only pure virtual functions & no data members
+- **overloading vs overriding:** overloading is picking from all function with same name but different arguments at compile-time
+overriding is picking from functions with the same name & arguments in different class of same class hierarchy at run-time
+- **polymorphism:** ability to present same interface for differing underlying implementations, inherited classes may have different functionality but share a common interface
+  - **compile-time:** function & operator overloading
+  - **run-time:** function overriding, used for generic class references
+    ```cpp
+    derivedClass1 a;
+    derivedClass2 b;
+    baseClass& c = a;    // can be generic reference for derivedClass1 or derivedClass2
+    ```

 ## file & string stream
 - **fstream:** read/write file